The Pattern-Breaking Guide to Fighting Depression

 - "Everyone else manages better than me"

-- Energy management is wisdom, not selfishness
+- Managing your energy is wisdom, not selfishness

 The Loyalist's Anxious Mind